basecamp/kamal/README.md

 6f170d1172ae   registry.digitalocean.com/user/app:e5d9d7c2b898289dfbc5f7f1334140d984eedae4   "/rails/bin/docker-e…"   31 minutes ago   Exited (1) 27 minutes ago              chat-e5d9d7c2b898289dfbc5f7f1334140d984eedae4
 ```

 From the example above, we can see that `e5d9d7c2b898289dfbc5f7f1334140d984eedae4` was the last version, so it's available as a rollback target.
-We can perform this rollback by running `rake mrsk:rollback VERSION=e5d9d7c2b898289dfbc5f7f1334140d984eedae4`.
+We can perform this rollback by running `./bin/mrsk rollback VERSION=e5d9d7c2b898289dfbc5f7f1334140d984eedae4`.
 That'll stop `6ef8a6a84c525b123c5245345a8483f86d05a123` and then start `e5d9d7c2b898289dfbc5f7f1334140d984eedae4`.
 Because the old container is still available, this is very quick.
 Nothing to download from the registry.

-Note that by default old containers are pruned after 3 days when you run `rake mrsk:deploy`.
+Note that by default old containers are pruned after 3 days when you run `./bin/mrsk deploy`.

 ### Removing

-If you wish to remove the entire application, including Traefik, containers, images, and registry session, you can run `rake mrsk:remove`.
+If you wish to remove the entire application, including Traefik, containers, images, and registry session, you can run `./bin/mrsk remove`.
 This will leave the servers clean.

 ## Stage of development

 This is alpha software.
 Lots of stuff is missing.
 Here are some of the areas we seek to improve:

 - Adapterize commands to work with Podman and other container runners
-- Possibly switching to a bin/mrsk command rather than raw rake
 - Integrate with cloud CI pipelines

 ## License